SiliconLabs/wisun-br-linux/README.md

 ## Hidden internal network interfaces

-The network interface presented on Linux side is not directly linked to the RF interface.
+The network interface presented on the Linux side is not directly linked to the RF interface.
 Instead, `wsbrd` sees the Linux interface as a backhaul and the RF as a separate interface.

 So, you can encounter three interfaces with their own MAC and IPv6 addresses:
   - The Linux interface as displayed by `ip link`